neeharperi/neeharperi.github.io/_pages/about.md

 ### Research
 My research focuses on developing 3D foundation models for robot perception.
 Current 2D foundation models trained on multi-modal internet-scale data achieve remarkable zero-shot accuracy across a variety of 2D perception tasks.
 However, extending such foundation models for 3D perception remains challenging due to a lack of diverse large-scale 3D training data.
 To bridge this gap, my work leverages 2D foundation models and geometric priors to generate 3D pseudo-labels, allowing us to turn any 2D dataset into a 3D dataset!

- Note: <span style="color:blue">I will not be taking on new collaborations with undergraduates or masters students (at CMU or otherwise) at this time</span>.
+ Note: <span style="color:blue">I will not be taking on any new collaborations with undergraduates or masters students (at CMU or otherwise) at this time</span>.
 Please reach out to my incredibly talented labmates for research opportunties.

 <details>
   <summary>Formal Biography</summary>